Jogramador/recipe-Page/README.md

 # Recipe Page

-A recipe page with a minimalist and responsive design
+A recipe page with a minimalist and responsive design.

 ## Screenshots